mvrozanti/dte/README.md

 `dte help` - prints a detailed manual

 ### locali(z|s)ation
-`dte 2020 Okt 10` - although english month and day names are always recognized, so are the names in the user's locale
+`dte 2020 Okt 10` - would be valid input if user's locale is German

 ## Configuration File